RLLD576/Rober-Carpet/README.md

 Initialy made for having the 1.19 clay mechanic in 1.17 for my survival, but then continued for other rules

 Maintaned versions: `1.17.1` , `1.18.2` and `1.19.2`

+If you have any request, go to the pinned issue and comment, for regular issues, just create another one

 # Rober Carpet Rules

 ### farmableClay